devleague/Has-Many-Relationships/README.md

 | comments     | Belongs To              | users        |
 | comments     | Belongs To              | posts        |

-Reading relationship information in a table format can be difficult, whiteboarding the the relationship model in UML/ERD format is ~~highly recommended~~ required.
+Reading relationship information in a table format can be difficult, whiteboarding the relationship model in UML/ERD format is ~~highly recommended~~ required.

 ## Queries across multiple tables